-At just over a mile the Acland walk is suitable for pushchairs, ordinary shows and people with little legs.
+At just over a mile the Acland walk is suitable for pushchairs, ordinary shoes and people with little legs.
 This buggy-friendly circular walk follows surfaced paths through the parkland, garden and chapel grounds and is a great introduction to Killerton.
 Not suitable for dogs.

 A great route for families